rapPayne/react_in_3_weeks/labs/2.4 Forms/README.md

 ```JavaScript
 import { calculateTax, getCartTotal, toCurrency, placeOrder as placeOrderToServer } from './utilities';
 ```
 7. Run and test.
-You'll know you have it working right when you can change the tip and watch the totals change with it.
+You'll know you have it working right when you can change the tip and watch the amount to charge change with it.

 ## Payment info and Location
 Here's a challenge.
 Try to do the same thing but for the credit card information.
 We'll give you less instruction this time.

-8. Add state variables for `pan`, `expiryMonth`, `expiryYear`, `cvv`, and `location`.
+8. Add state variables for `pan`, `expiryMonth`, `expiryYear`, and `cvv`.
 (By the way, the 'pan' is the credit card's primary account number, the 16-digit number and the 'cvv' is the 3-digit code on the back of cards.)

 9. Change the `<input>` fields to handle these state variables.
 (Hint: you'll want to set the `value` property and the `onChange` event.)